Spill It: Everglow Show Us Their On-The-Go Essentials

 Peek inside the purses of ladies who get it Dun (Dun).

 It only takes watching K-pop group Everglow's very first introduction to the world — their 2019 performance of their sassy, agile single "Bon Bon Chocolat" — to see that these women have it.
-The song itself is bold and twists in unexpected ways, but add in the quintet’s hard-hitting choreography and fierce staredowns, and you can tell why Everglow has already established themselves as a force to watch within the global music industry.
-The Yue Hua Entertainment-managed group — E:U, Sihyeon, Mia, Onda, Aisha, and Yiren — have since released more popular earworms, including the brassy “Adios” and cheeky “Dun Dun,” been nominated for a handful of Korean awards, and even embarked on a sold out showcase tour of the U.S. which was unfortunately, cut short due to the continued spread of COVID-19.
+The song itself is bold and twists in unexpected ways, but add in the sextet's hard-hitting choreography and fierce staredowns, and you can tell why Everglow has already established themselves as a force to watch within the global music industry.
+The Yue Hua Entertainment-managed group — E:U, Sihyeon, Mia, Onda, Aisha, and Yiren — have since released additional popular earworms, including the brassy “Adios” and cheeky “Dun Dun,” been nominated for a handful of Korean awards, and even embarked on a showcase tour of the U.S., which was unfortunately, cut short due to the continued spread of COVID-19.

 Advertisement

 On stage, the women seem otherworldly as they shimmer in rhinestone-studded outfits and serve, without breaking a sweat.
 In person, however, the members are unmistakably down to earth.
-Everglow they relish in the same joys and deal with many of the same gripes as other twentysomething on-the-go women — from fighting jet lag and homesickness to gushing about skincare and their favorite shows.
+Everglow relish in the same joys and deal with many of the same gripes as other twentysomething on-the-go women — from fighting jet lag and homesickness to gushing about skincare and their favorite shows.
 Luckily, the women gave us a little peek into their world.
 Ahead of their stop in New Jersey, the women opened up their purses to Refinery29 for Spill It, in which we take a look at our favorite celebrities’ everyday essentials.

 Note: If some of the items were unavailable or generic, similar options and suggestions were provided.